TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Just pass a lambda for ingame menu which buttons are available
 	- Later we'll properly hide them but for now they'll just be inactive

-- Only allow browse servers

 - IPv6 fixes
 	- ip-agnostic find_underlying_socket

-- Blindly request whenever we connect anywhere, in client_setup
-	- But do this asynchronously to the connection attempt
-	- won't hurt to send the nat open request once again upon connect from the list
-	- Main menu can pass resolved netcode address of masterserver
-	- If starting client setup from scratch, we have to resolve it
-	- So, two overloads?
-		- Just one but have on optional resolved
-	- Well, we don't have the resolved masterserver address because it's from httplib

 - Browse window logistics
 	- Main menu holds a server list socket